 Ocean Startup Challenge

 The Ocean Startup Challenge has established itself as a beacon for entrepreneurs and innovators, offering a unique platform to transform visionary ideas into reality.
 With Canada’s unparalleled coastline, world-class experts, research facilities, a vibrant talent pool, and comprehensive government support, there’s no better place to start and scale your ocean tech venture.
+The 2024-2025 Cohort will be comprised of up to 15 early-stage Canadian startups (TRL 5 and under), receiving up to $25,000 in awards.

 As we look to the future, we’re excited to continue supporting groundbreaking ocean tech ventures.
 Discover the trailblazers of yesterday, today, and tomorrow by exploring our alumni from Cohort 1, Cohort 2, and Cohort 3!